-The purpose of this report is to provide the actuarial value of assets and estimated actuarial accrued liability of the Wisconsin Duty Disability Program ("the Plan") as of the valuation date as well as the changes in these values over the past year.
+The purpose of this report is to provide the actuarial value of assets and actuarial accrued liability of the Wisconsin Duty Disability Program ("the Plan") as of the valuation date as well as the changes in these values over the past year.
 This information is important to provide an understanding of the sufficiency of the contribution policy to meet the future obligations of the Plan.
-This report also provides a version of the information necessary for the Department of Employee Trust Funds' financial statement disclosures under the Statement of Governmental Accounting Standards No. 43 (GASB 43) based on these estimated results.
-An updated valuation will be provided for disclosure purposes once active data is available.
+This report also provides a version of the information necessary for the Department of Employee Trust Funds' financial statement disclosures under the Statement of Governmental Accounting Standards No. 43 (GASB 43).